d-Boolean algebras and their bitopological representation

-An \emph{ideal} of a distributive lattice $L$ is a non-empty subset $I$ of $L$ such that $a\in I$ and $b\leq a$ implies $b\in I$, and that $a,b\in I$ implies $a\vee b\in I$.
+An \emph{ideal} of a distributive lattice $L$ is a non-empty subset $I$ of $L$ such that $a\in I$ and $b\sqsubseteq a$ implies $b\in I$, and that $a,b\in I$ implies $a\sqcup b\in I$.
 The set of all ideals of $L$ is denoted by $\idl L$.
-For an ideal $I$ of $L$, we say that \begin{itemize} \item $I$ is \emph{proper} if $1\notin I$. \item $I$ is \emph{prime} if it is proper and $a\wedge b\in I\implies a\in I$ or $ b\in I$. \end{itemize}
+For an ideal $I$ of $L$, we say that \begin{itemize} \item $I$ is \emph{proper} if $1\notin I$. \item $I$ is \emph{prime} if it is proper and $a\sqcap b\in I\implies a\in I$ or $ b\in I$. \end{itemize}

 The notions \emph{filter}, \emph{proper filter} and \emph{prime filter} are defined dually.
 In any distributive lattice, the complement of a prime ideal is a prime filter and vice versa.